-There are so many benefits of recycling that compressing the list into just 5 main points is a difficult task.
-Recycling your cardboard, glass and paper to be remade into new and exciting products is something that everyone should make an active effort to do, as it reduces landfill waste, conserves natural resources and maintains a sustainable environment for the enjoyment of future generations.
+There are so many benefits of recycling that compressing this list into just five main points is a difficult task.
+Recycling your cardboard, glass and paper into new and exciting products is something that everyone should make an active effort to do, as it reduces landfill waste, conserves natural resources and maintains a sustainable environment for the enjoyment of future generations.

 Recycling conserves natural resources like timber, water and minerals, as by reusing waste products, new materials that would otherwise be used are saved.
 This means these natural materials are not wasted, and energy is saved as a result.
 Old materials that are sourced from recycling plants can be reused to make all sorts of products, like asphalt for road construction or pens and paper.

 Pollution can be caused by the collection of new materials to be used in everything from construction on roads and buildings to industry.
 The extraction of certain materials can cause all sorts of pollution – for example, quarrying causes noise pollution and damage to the environment, chemical plants emit greenhouse gases and felling can disrupt ecosystems.

 Within the recycling industry are many opportunities for different jobs in manufacturing, transportation and collection, to name a few.
 This can improve the unemployment rate in certain areas and can offer new workers the opportunity to move up through the ranks of different companies.
 The industry presents all sorts of jobs, suitable for a variety of skill sets, all of which can offer a substantial wage and are engaging.

 Probably the most obvious benefits to recycling are the environmental benefits – these include the aforementioned decrease in pollution, but can also include a reduction in greenhouse gas emissions which in turn contribute to climate change on a global scale.
 In general, recycling preserves the environment for future generations, providing a sustainable solution for the waste disposal needs of a nation, due to the reduced need for new materials and resources.